skip to main content

 Schools that protect their teachers’ time and support their mental health see higher levels of retention and satisfaction.
 One way to do this?
 Incorporate substitute teachers into your educator pool to address:

-• The teaching shortage: Many schools have hundreds of vacant positions, stretching resident teachers far too thin.
+• The teacher shortage: Many schools have hundreds of vacant positions, stretching resident teachers far too thin.
 With a reliable pool of classroom-ready subs, you can augment your workforce and allow teachers a day (or week) off from classroom duty.

 Finding relief in substitutes